Daniel-Chow-YC/weather-clothing-game/README.md

 # Weather / Clothing Game
 This project is a game.
 When the game is played the player will be asked about what the weather is like.
-The player will then receive a response based on what they initially say.
+The player will then receive a response based on what they initially said.

 To run the game
 - Run the game.py file